Packet-Clearing-House/DNSAuth/README.md

 In this example, customer "foo" has host IP range from `100.100.100.0` to `100.100.100.255` (`100.100.100.0/24`).
-The range is inclusive - so to designate a single IP address, `ip_start` and `ip_end` would be the same, as is the case with customer "bar".
+The range is inclusive - so to designate a single IP address, `ip_start` and `ip_end` would have the same value, as is the case with customer "bar".
 The host IP range supports both IPv4 and IPv6 addresses.

 To add more customers, simply `INSERT` more rows.
-Query is similar whether adding IPv4 or IPv6 addresses.
+Statements are similar whether adding IPv4 or IPv6 addresses.
 For example:

 ```sql